bookofproofs/bookofproofs.github.io/_sources/history/20th-century/akhiezer.md

 ### Mathematical Profile (Excerpt):
 * The town of Cherikov, called Cherykau in Belarusian, had around 5500 inhabitants when Naum Il'ich was born.
-* His brother Alexander Il'ich Akhiezer was ten years younger than Naum Il'ich and went on to become a famous theoretical physicist.
 * Naum Il'ich attended the local Gymnasium in Cherikov, graduating in 1918.
 * Akhiezer studied at the Kiev Institute of Public Education, entering in 1922 on a three-year course of study.
 * Akhiezer and Krein became friends and around ten years later collaborated on mathematical projects.